Powerful inaction, conspicuous absence, bountiful void

 Let me follow the spiral of negative mastery: in our life, as beginners we must do everything with effort, we pay everything with toil: one percent inspiration, ninety-nine percent transpiration, we are told.
 We need energy and strength.

-We run around the big turning wheel of life, always busy; but the Lao Tzu implies – as I read it - that in the centre of the great wheel, you see clear and do more with less, until you do everything with almost nothing; you have a better gear from the hub, and you are better sheltered in times of danger in the eye of the storm.
+We run around the big turning wheel of life, always busy; but the Lao Tzu implies – as I read it - that in the centre of the great wheel, the turning slows, you see clear and do more with less, until you do everything with almost nothing; you have a better gear from the hub, and you my be better sheltered in times of danger in the eye of the storm.

 We had to fill our life with agitation and effort.
-We also crammed our heads to the brim with detail and complications; we filled the emptiness of our ignorance and clumsiness.
+We also got our heads crammed to the brim with detail and complications; we filled the emptiness of our ignorance and clumsiness with straw and hay.

-Only later in life, as I wrote elsewhere, with experience, things grow simple; for some; instead of learning more and more we forget, or ignore, more and more of the useless; instead of doing much we do just the necessary.
+Only later in life, as I wrote elsewhere, with experience, things grow simple; for some; instead of learning more and more, we forget, or ignore, more and more of the useless; instead of doing much, we do just the necessary.
 Then, we can make things simple for other people too.
-By then we discovered the wu-wei – which I interpret as acting softly, as little as possible or not at all - the force of postponing, holding back, waiting without intervening, allowing things to happen without lifting a finger – as many things solve themselves and go as they must by themselves.
+By then we discovered the wu-wei – which I interpret as acting softly, effortlessly, along the grain, as little as possible or not at all - the force of postponing, holding back, waiting without intervening, allowing things to happen without lifting a finger – while many things solve themselves and go as they must, by themselves.
 The Zenrinkushu gave a hint for those sensitive to hints:

 “Sitting quietly, doing nothing,